 Similarities: Vivint vs Frontpoint

-The wireless equipment used in Vivint and Frontpoint Security systems can accomplish the same tasks.
-Also, both companies require contracts.
-Details are in the answers below…
+The wireless equipment used in Vivint and Frontpoint are similar, but Vivint offers far more advanced features and automation.
+Details are in the answers below:

 - What burglary protection do Frontpoint and Vivint provide?
 Like most security companies, these leaders bring multiple layers of protection against intruders.
 Some examples are magnetic entryway sensors, infrared motion detectors and motion-triggered security cameras.